 Your first important task as a parent is developing an attachment with your child.
 Smiles, silly voices, and kisses on her bare belly help to form a warm bond between you.
-As your baby grows and begins smiling and laughing herself, humor is an easy way to create positive back-and-forth that builds the architecture of her brain.
+As your baby grows and begins smiling and laughing herself, humor is an easy way to create positive back-and-forth interactions that build the architecture of her brain.

 Developing a sense of humor can benefit her in later relationships as well.
 Studies show that people with a sense of humor tend to be viewed as trustworthy, dependable and kind, form and sustain friendships with ease, experience less interpersonal conflict, and have happier marriages.

-Language development begins at birth, and Speech-Language Pathologist Mandy Alvarez says that humor supports early, pre-speech language in important ways.
+Language development begins at birth, and Pediatric Speech-Language Pathologist Mandy Alvarez says that humor supports early, pre-speech language in important ways.
 “Using silly faces and funny voices helps your baby engage and connect with you,” Alvarez says.
-“The facial expressions, different tones of voice and gestures all teach her about expressing emotion nonverbally.
+“The facial expressions, different tones of voice, and gestures all teach her about expressing emotion nonverbally.
 Humor also encourages her to anticipate what is going to happen next, which is actually very important for language development.”

-Alvarez adds that as language continues to develop throughout childhood, interacting through funny books, songs and jokes promotes higher-level language and cognitive skills including:
+Alvarez adds that as language continues to develop throughout childhood, interacting through funny books, songs, and jokes promotes higher-level language and cognitive skills including:

-- Flexibly of language (manipulating words and grammar to play with meaning).
+language (manipulating words and grammar to play with meaning).

-- Playing with intonation to express different things.
+intonation to express different things.

-- Moving from concrete thinking to abstract thinking.
+concrete thinking to abstract thinking.

 Alvarez highlights how humor enhances social development as well: “Humor helps children engage with others and learn to express emotion.”
 It also teaches children to be aware of other’s feelings, she says, because children learn to adapt humor according to how other people respond to it.